rubenus/hugo-academic-site/content/event/interview-with-conrado-wessel-foundation-fundação-conrado-wessel-fcw/index.md

 abstract: "The interview with Revista FCW Cultura Científica (FCW Scientific Culture) examines how negative interactions and group structures lead to polarization and radicalization.
-It warns of the new risks posed by generative AI and advocates transparency, regulation of boosted content, and digital education. "
+It warns of the new risks posed by generative AI and advocates transparency, regulation of promoted content, and digital education. "
 location: São Paulo, Brazil
 date: 2025-11-24T13:00:00.000Z